 The Childcare Choices website outlines all the options available to help with childcare costs.

 You could be eligible for tax-free childcare, depending on your household income and the age of your child; you can claim for each child under 12, or 17 for children with disabilities.
-You can sign up for email alerts to let you know when you can apply for 30 hours free childcare and tax-free childcare.

 Please note that if you apply for tax-free childcare, you won't be able to get: Child Tax Credit; Working Tax Credit; Universal Credit, Childcare Vouchers from your employer.